huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

 ### Design Considerations

-- In the backend, we need to better flesh out how we will implement user-defined commands and nested command parsing.
+- In the backend, we need to better flesh out how we will implement user-defined commands and nesparser_private.commandsand parsing.

 - We're assuming that users should only be able to update certain features via GUI buttons/dropdown menus, and hence will not be able to do certain actions via the command line.
     - Examples: